-DOH-St Johns Issues Blue Green Algae Health Alert for St Johns River - Shands Bridge
+DOH-St. Johns Issues Blue Green Algae Health Alert for the St. Johns River- Shands Bridge

-Contact:
+Contact: Kenice Taylor Kenice.Taylor@flhealth.gov 904-506-6081

-Lana Sample Lana.Sample@FLHealth.gov 904-506-6081

-St Augustine, Fla. - The Florida Department of Health in St Johns County (DOH-St Johns) has issued a health alert for the presence of harmful blue-green algae toxins in St Johns River - Shands Bridge.
-The alert is in response to a water sample taken on September 23, 2024.
-The public should exercise caution in and around St Johns River - Shands Bridge.
+St. Augustine, Fla. - The Florida Department of Health in St. Johns County (DOH-St. Johns) has issued a health alert for the presence of harmful blue-green algae toxins in the St. Johns River- Shands Bridge.
+The alert is in response to a water sample taken on July 8, 2025.
+The public should exercise caution in and around toxins in the St. Johns River- Shands Bridge.